sunpy/sunpy/doc/source/guide/installation/mac.rst

 Using homebrew, install Qt and some of the other dependencies needed for compilation later on by pip: ::

- brew -v install gfortran pkgconfig git openjpeg readline
+ brew -v install gfortran pkgconfig git openjpeg readline pyqt

 Now on to the next steps.

 Git
 ^^^
 Head over and `download <http://git-scm.com/downloads>` and install git.

 Pip
 ^^^